 Egypt will receive the last tranche of its $5.2 billion loan from the International Monetary Fund (IMF) before the end of June, Minister of Finance Mohamed Maait suggested in remarks to Egypt Today.

-That is by virtue of the economic reform program undertaken by the state since 2016.
+Abul-Naga clarified this step is a tribute to the economic reform measures undertaken by the Egyptian state since 2016.

 This came after an International Monetary Fund (IMF) team led by Celine Allard held a virtual mission from May 4 to 24, 2021 with the Egyptian authorities.
 The mission held discussions on the 2021 Article IV Consultation with Egypt and the second review of Egypt’s economic program supported by the IMF’s 12-month Stand-by Arrangement.

 Saeed's remarks came during her videoconference meeting with representatives of the International Monetary Fund (IMF) to discuss results of surveys of income, expenditure, and labor, the Planning Ministry said in a statement.

 International Monetary Fund [IMF] Managing Director Kristalina Georgieva said, Tuesday that Egypt has become one of the fastest growing economies in the world.